sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Subscriptions/General.md

 # Subscriptions | General

+Subscriptions are a business model in which a company provides or supports ongoing services/products on a regular basis in exchange for recurring payments by customers.

 Adopting a subscription based model has a number of advantages for sellers.
 Not only will it retain customers for a greater long term value but it also makes it easier to predict revenue levels and fulfillment needs.